 JENNIFER LEHR is a newfound teacher of mine — she goes against the grain in our traditionally linear parenting world.
-And what she has pulled together from life’s resources, experiences and her own mentors has been encapsulated in her latest book PARENTSPEAK – and it’s a gem.
+And what she has pulled together from life’s resources, experiences and her own mentors has been encapsulated in her book PARENTSPEAK – and it’s a gem.

 How and why could these words of guidance concerning caution and etiquette possibly be tied to consequential detriments?
 Well, LEHR digs deep and shows us that despite our best intentions, our current language is coercive, controlling and potentially harmful.
 LEHR has done the research, compared and contrasted – and has used her own children as guinea pigs.
 She also reveals how certain seemingly innocent actions such as tickling and potty training early can earn damaging effects.